An Adventurous 3 Day Auckland Itinerary

 The gallery also hosts a range of temporary exhibits throughout the year.
 Check their website before your visit to see which traveling exhibitions will be on display.
 Once you've seen all the gallery offers, wander around Albert Park.
 It's a relaxing oasis within the CBD with beautiful flower gardens and fountains.

-🏨 Nearest accommodations to the Auckland Art Gallery
+🏨 Stay nearby the Auckland Art Gallery

 Auckland War Memorial Museum